Boston Post Road: Lower Post Road

 The Lower Post Road hugged the shoreline of Long Island Sound all the way to Rhode Island and then turned north through Providence to Boston.
-This is now the best-known of the routes.
+It traversed what is now the most densely populated part of Connecticut, including the state’s three largest cities; as a result, it is the best-known of the routes today.
 The Lower Post Road roughly corresponds to the original alignment of U.S. Route 1 in eastern Connecticut, Rhode Island, and Massachusetts.